ccgarant/ergo-full-node-raspi/README.md

 (COMING SOON) Recommended docker ergo node for the super savvy.
 This will allow bootstrap from genesis or start from a snapshot for a quick sync.

 ## [Ergo Node Update](/resources/ergo_node_update.py)
 To update your ergo node, use this script in resources.
+Run by `python3 ergo_node_update.py` from \resources directory.

 --------------------------------------